Video interview set up in preparation for an event. Event content video set up.

 Before you even touch a camera, you need a plan:

-• Who’s watching?
+• Who’s our audience?
 What do they know before watching?
 How should they feel after watching?

-• What’s the tone of your content?
+• What’s the tone of the content?
 Serious?
 Friendly?
 Candid?

 • What are the key messages and takeaway?
-These will shape the script and flow of the interview
+These will shape the script and flow of the piece.

-• Who’s writing the script?
-If there is one?
-Research is everything
+• Who is writing the script?
+Let's prepare - Research is everything!

-• What gear are you using?
-Ensure lenses, lighting and audio match the tone
+• What about gear?
+Our lenses, lighting and audio equipment selection will match the tone of your event video.

-• What’s your filming location?
-Flag any potential issues with lighting, noise or spacing so that you can plan around them or plan to fix them.
+• Where's the location?
+We'll flag any potential issues with lighting, noise or spacing so that we can plan around them or plan to fix them.

 Our team regularly shoot video interviews and other corporate video content for high profile clients in a variety of sectors.